 Rml::DecoratorDataHandle element_data) = 0;

-ReleaseElementData() will be called by an element when it needs to release a non-NULL data handle that was generated for it by the decorator.
+ReleaseElementData() will be called by an element when it needs to release a non-zero data handle that was generated for it by the decorator.
 The decorator should free any resources allocated for the data handle.

 RenderElement() will be called every frame when the element wants the decorator to render its decoration on the element.
-It passes in itself as well as the data handle that the decorator generated for it previously; this will be NULL if no data was generated.
+It passes in itself as well as the data handle that the decorator generated for it previously; this will be zero if no data was generated.
 The decorator is free here to execute any rendering code necessary.
-Remember that the clipping region will be set up at this point as appropriate for the element; you’ll need to disable it if you want to render outside of the element’s bordered area.
+Remember that the clipping region will be set up at this point as appropriate for the element; you’ll need to disable it if you want to render outside the element’s bordered area.
 If you do so, remember to enable it again as appropriate, otherwise RmlUi may render clipped content.

 Generating geometry